telefonicaid/fiware-cygnus/flume/README.md

 ### OrionMySQLSink persistence

-Similarly to OrionHDFSSink, a table is considered for each entity in order to store its notified context data, being the name for these tables:
+Similarly to OrionHDFSSink, a table is considered for each entity in order to store its notified context data, being the name for these tables the following entity descriptor:

-    <naming_prefix><entity_id>_<entity_type>
+    <entity_descriptor>=<naming_prefix><entity_id>_<entity_type>

 Observe as well `naming_prefix` is a configuration parameter of the sink, which may be empty if no prefix is desired.

-These tables are stored in databases, one per service, enabling a private data space, with this name format:
+These tables are stored in databases, one per service, enabling a private data space such as:

-    <naming_prefix><dataset>
+    jdbc:mysql:///<naming_prefix><organization>

-Observe, contrary to OrionHDFSSink, that any client/tenant identifier is used at all and thus privacy aspects are given at the level of dataset.
-This dataset, the same than OrionHDFSSink, is given by the (`Fiware-Service`) header sent by Orion (which is sent to the sinks through the Flume event header `fiware-service`); this allows for **multi-tenancy** (multi-dataset, properly).
+Observe, contrary to OrionHDFSSink, that any client/tenant identifier is used at all and thus privacy aspects are given at the level of the organization.
+This organization, the same than OrionHDFSSink, is given by the (`Fiware-Service`) header sent by Orion (which is sent to the sinks through the Flume event header `fiware-service`).

 Within tables, we can find two options: